UxagonLab/Swappi/README.md

 # 📊 Swappi
- **🔹 The Problem**
+ **🔹The Problem**

  University students are often required to buy expensive tools, equipment, and study materials for specific courses.
 The issue is:

 - These items are only used for one semester or even a few weeks.
 - After that, they end up sitting unused, gathering dust, or being completely wasted.
 - Meanwhile, new students who take the same courses later are forced to buy the exact same items again at high prices, which creates financial pressure.